EduardoL13/inventor-ilogic-tools/ExportFlatPatternsToDxf/README.md

 ## ⚠️ Notes
 - Non-sheet metal parts will be skipped automatically.
 - If a part doesn’t have a flat pattern yet, Inventor will create it.
-- The VBA macro **must** be installed before running the rule, and the variables `projectVba` and `moduleVba` must be set correctly.

 ---

 ## 📬 Feedback